ashok-m11/rewards-points/README.md

 http://localhost:5000/transactions
 This is the API to fetch the data.

 fetchData.js which contains fetch API data and laos reward points logic.

+### Under src/components folder below are the components
+MonthlyRewards.js component contains users monthly rewards This table contains for each custmer id Total Rewards for each month

-Transactions.js component contains All transactions with reward points TotalRewards.js component contains Total Reward Points per user MonthlyRewards.js component contains users monthly rewards
+TotalRewards.js component contains Total Reward Points per user This table contains Total rewards of each customer id

+Transactions.js component contains All transactions with reward points This table contans all transactions and reward calculations

 ### `npm test`